- What Should I Think About?

 - How Can I Recognize the Temptations of the Devil?

-- What Can We Learn About Coming Unto Christ from the Brother of Jared?
+- What Can We Learn from the Crossing of the Red Sea?

 - What Does It Mean to "Come Unto Christ?"